Loans

 To apply for federal student loans through the Department of Education, students must submit the FAFSA.
 The UChicago Law priority deadline for submitting the FAFSA for federal student loan purposes is the May 31st prior to the start of the applicable academic year.
 The Law School uses the University of Chicago FAFSA code: 001774

 Federal student loans for Law students, including the Unsubsidized Loan and the Graduate PLUS Loan, are not offered based on a demonstration of financial need.
 The loans begin accruing interest at the time funds are paid to your student account.
-The interest rate for newly borrowed Federal Direct student loans can change from academic year to academic year but are locked in once a loan is borrowed, until the loan is paid off.
+The interest rates for newly borrowed Federal Direct student loans can change from academic year to academic year but are locked in once a loan is borrowed, until the loan is paid off.
 Federal student loans also carry federally-mandated loan fees, which are taken off the top of the loan prior to it being paid out to your student account.
 The following StudentAid.gov webpages provide more information:

 Direct Unsubsidized Loan